CoderDojo/cp-local-development/README.md

 ## Troubleshooting

+### SELinux

+If you are using a distribution of the Linux kernel that implements SELinux you may have permissions issues with volumes disappearing.
+This is due to having not set SELinux Policies.
+A quick workaround to not setting all the required policies is to run. `su -c "setenforce 0"` before runing any docker command.

-Still having issues?
+### Still having issues?

 Check out our [troubleshooting](troubleshooting.md) doc.